FAQs for New Attendees

 Yes, your full conference registration provides admittance to all special events.
 Additionally, all conference attendees (at any tier of registration) are encourage to visit the Exhibit Hall and watch the Warfighters Corner special events.

 Each special event is unique.
-Generally, the special events last 90 minutes, and frequently they include a discussion panel with 4–6 distinguished thought leaders, military officers, or policymakers.
+Generally, the special events last 90 minutes, and frequently they include a discussion panel with 4 – 6 distinguished thought leaders, military officers, or policymakers.
 Audience members are typically encouraged to ask the panelists questions.
-However, not all special events follow this model.
-The Ignite! event, for instance, includes several dozen fast-paced 5-minute presentations by distinguished speakers.

 The Conference Committee considers notional special event ideas during the abstract review meeting in March.
 Each special event must be presented by a Conference Committee member, and the ideas must include the concept, logistical requirements, and anticipated panelists.
 At that time, the event ideas are accepted or rejected, assigned to a tier level (i.e., Signature, Focus, or Community of Interest/Program Brief), and the event organizers are given feedback to enhance the quality of their events.